Positive Approaches to Challenging Behavior

 - The goal of this condition is to determine whether attention is positively reinforcing challenging behavior.

-- The assessor sits near the individual but is engaged in another activity (e.g., reading a magazine).
+- The assessor sits near the individual but is engaged in another activity (e.g., looking at phone, reading a magazine).

 - He/she then turns away again and only provides attention or social interaction when the challenging behavior occurs.

-- The goal of this condition is to determine whether attention is positively reinforcing problem behavior
+- The goal of this condition is to determine whether challenging behavior is reinforced by access to an item or activity.

-- When the session begins, the preferred item is removed from the setting after a period of time.
+- When the session begins, the preferred item or activity is removed from the setting after a set period of time.

-- The item is returned for a period of time (e.g., 30 seconds) when challenging behaviors occur.
+- The item is returned for a set period of time (e.g., 30 seconds) every time challenging behaviors occur.

 - The preferred item is then removed again and returned when challenging behavior occurs.

-- The purpose of this condition is to determine whether the problem behavior is maintained by negative reinforcement in the form of escape from instructional tasks and verbal demands.
+- The purpose of this condition is to determine whether the challenging behavior is maintained by escape from instructional tasks and verbal demands.

 - A series of tasks are presented based on the setting: academic, home, or work related goals that are "difficult" but not impossible to complete become part of this test.

-- After the occurrence of problem behavior, the task is removed and a brief break is provided.
+- After the occurrence of challenging behavior, the task is removed and a brief break is provided.